juliafmorgado/30DaysOtel/week1/day6.md

 ## What I'm taking into Day 7

-Today's core insight: **Instrumentation is what creates spans.
-Auto-instrumentation handles infrastructure operations (HTTP, databases, queues).
-Manual instrumentation handles your custom business logic.
+Today's core insight: **Observability data (spans, metrics, logs) is created by instrumentation.
+Auto-instrumentation handles infrastructure automatically.
+Manual instrumentation handles your business logic.
+Both use the same OpenTelemetry APIs.
 Real systems need both.**

-Tomorrow we’ll do a quick recap and walk through a few extra details to make everything click.
+Tomorrow we'll do a Week 1 review and tie together everything we've learned.

 See you on Day 7!